lijiajia1997/hello-world/README.md

 At the very beginning of learning python.

 Hi, my name is Jiajia!
-I live in China and my english is bad. :)
+I live in China and my english is bad.

+Just practice.:)